janbrrr/dndj/README.md

 ## <a name="requirements-and-installation"/>Requirements & Installation

-First, you need to have [Python](https://www.python.org/) installed, version 3.6 or higher.
+First, you need to have [Python](https://www.python.org/) installed, version 3.7.

 Next, set up a virtual environment.
 1. Change the directory to this project's root and type `python -m venv venv` to create a virtual environment named `venv`